500farm/prometheus-nvidiasmi/README.md

     Run in test mode (read nvidia-smi xml output from specified file)
 ```

+### VRAM temperatures

+To monitor VRAM temperature for RTX 3000 / 4000 series, compile and install https://github.com/500farm/gddr6 as described in its README.
+Check that `/usr/local/bin/gddr6` exists, gives reasonable values and does not crash the system.

 ### Credits

 Based on work of [Kristoph Junge](https://github.com/kristophjunge/docker-prometheus-nvidiasmi) and